 Water Piping in Fire protection systems

 Black steel is used as the common material for traditional fire protection systems due to its strength, durability, and extreme resistance to heat exhibited.
 A melting point between 2600 °F and 2800 °F so that the steel pipes can withstand the heat of burning buildings and keep water flowing onto the fire.
-They are suitable for all fire protection systems, they can be easily formed, bend, and fabricated, enabling them to manufacture on various size shapes and configurations.
+They are suitable for all fire protection systems, they can be easily formed, bent, and fabricated, enabling them to manufacture in various sizes, shapes, and configurations.
 It also has the lowest coefficient of thermal expansion among fire sprinkler system pipe materials.
 Even extended exposure to ultraviolet rays also has no impact on its mechanical properties or even performance.
 Painting can be done with no adverse effects.

 Rigidity is a key factor during installation as it determines the distance between hangers.
 As more flexible materials require more hangers.
 It also exerts high forces on anchors.

-The servicing becomes very costly for obstructed water pipes, repair leaky holes, and remove loose scale or rust due to corrosion.
+The servicing becomes very costly for obstructed water pipes, repairing leaky holes, and removing loose scales or rust due to corrosion.
 It degrades the system flow characteristics also.

 2 thoughts on “Types and Materials for Water Piping (PDF)”